rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/lab04guide-cli.rst

 In this step, we will play some file ping pong

-Step: Open some bash sessions in webapps 1-3
+Open some bash sessions in webapps 1-3
 --------------------------------------------

 Let’s open a couple more terminals and have fun with shared volumes.
 You